-The score, however, was not published during or after Bortkiewicz’s lifetime.
-In this work Bortkiewicz seems to summarize his life in musical language: love for his homeland Russia, adversity, hope and perseverance.
+The score, however, was never published during or after Bortkiewicz’s lifetime.
+In the piano sonata Bortkiewicz seems to summarize his life in musical language: love for his homeland Russia, adversity, hope and perseverance.
 The themes are varied and Bortkiewicz writing is grandiloquent with rich textures and strong personality.
 The Sonata’s first movement opens with an impassioned theme that sets the stage for a melancholy second theme, marked molto espressivo.
 The second movement is a capricious march.
-A polonaise-like central section provides contrast after which the opening march returns.
+A Polonaise-like central section provides contrast after which the opening march returns.
 The focal point of the Sonata is the third movement, Andante misericordioso (‘merciful’), which initially offers a grim series of solemn chords, as if resigned to inevitable doom, after which blossoms a beautiful nocturnal melody so characteristic for Bortkiewicz.
 A series of soft chords marked religioso, reminiscent of a Russian Orthodox Church hymn, briefly interrupts this nocturne.
 To close the movement, Bortkiewicz repeats the solemn chords of the opening.
 The Sonata’s finale is a short Agitato, briefly offset by a dance-like interlude.
 The sudden major-key modulation recalls the impassioned theme of the first movement, and is like a triumphant burst of willpower in the face of life’s difficulties.

 “In order to tell you what we experienced and what we have suffered, I must write a book.
 Not one – three wonders have saved our lives.
 On February 8, 1945 an American bomb ripped out an 80 kilo granite stone from a wall.
 It made a huge hole in my dining room, a second hole in the music room, tore into the wall of the bedroom and fell on the grand piano!
 And nothing happened to it!
 It didn’t even go out of tune.
 The stone is still lying in our house.
 We blocked the holes very crudely and lived on like this.
 Even today there are no repairs, and no one knows when there will be.
 You can imagine how we froze in winter.
 We lived till the middle of January only in the bathroom, and it is a miracle that we didn’t die because of the cold.
 After February 8, 1945 we went daily on foot with thousands of people to the city center.
 We hoped that the city center would not be bombed.
 At the house of my dear friend Dr. Rochlitzer, near the Opera, we waited for the air raid siren to fled into a bomb shelter.
 Fortunately, one day I fell ill and could not leave my house.
 On March 12, 1945 I phoned my friend; 10 minutes later a bomb destroyed his house completely.
 His charred corpse was found inside.
 When the Russians came we were already living for 5 days and nights in our cellar.
 The damned Nazis were fighting in our court yard.
 I heard Russian military orders, picked up courage, sprang amongst the bullets up the stairs out of the cellar, and in Russian, called the soldiers to me.
 This way I perhaps saved my life and the lives of 27 people.
 Otherwise the bombs and grenades that the Russians wanted to throw, would have suffocated us.
 Then our large house burnt the whole day and we had to extinguish the fire with buckets of water!
 Only a fifth of the house remained, where we now live.
 Then the months’ long fight to survive: no water, no light etc. – a hell, an animal existence.
 And all this we have stuck out.
 Both of us have become so thin that you will not recognize us at first glance.
 How many times we have regretted that a bomb did not kill us in a second.
 And how slowly, how frightfully slowly small improvements came into our miserable condition! […] Even today we are in a desperate condition.
 We still lack the most basic things.
 Food is scarce and bad and very often we feel like prisoners limited to bread and water.
 And there is not even enough bread.
 For years we could not buy clothes, shoes, socks.
 How will we look in a short time if this continues?
 And no tobacco, or very little.
 A terrible torment for someone who has smoked for over half a century.
 You understand I could and can hardly compose under such circumstances.
 What I wrote and sold meanwhile (piano sonata and other pieces), when will it be published? […]”

 In 1946 Bortkiewicz composed his Six préludes opus 66 of which only two have so far been located.
-These préludes are dedicated to the Dutch pianist Helene Mulholland (1912-2000), who helped him, together with Hugo van Dalen, after the war by sending much needed food and clothes.
+These préludes are dedicated to the Dutch pianist Hélène Mulholland (1912-2000), who helped him, together with Hugo van Dalen, after the war by sending much needed food and clothes.
 After his retirement in 1947 the community of Vienna awarded him an honorary pension.
-In the years after 1949 and primarily as a result of the war years, Bortkiewicz’s wife was diagnosed as suffering from manic depression which caused great concern for the composer.
+On February 24, 1948 the Austrian federal government awarded him a professorship.